 The link below is a useful video for parents to gain a greater understanding of synthetic phonics.

 High quality texts: Each year group has 6 quality texts each half term which consist of fiction, non-fiction and poetry, these books are read at the end of each day during story time.
 The texts have been chosen to link into the topics and interests of each class, each text has DERIC (Describe, Explain, Retrieve, Interpret and Choice) questions which go alongside it to encourage high quality questioning and consistency in each class.

 Word reading: This teaches the children to apply their phonic knowledge to read words, learn tricky words that don’t follow obvious reading patterns and rules, read quickly and accurately, read aloud and to themselves and to re-read books to build up fluency and confidence.

-Comprehension: This teaches children to listen to, discuss and express their views, discuss the sequence of events in a story, understand non-fiction as well as fiction books and poetry, discuss favourite words and phrases, recognise recurring language, check that text makes sense and draw on background information, answering and asking questions and making inferences and predictions about what might happen next.
+Comprehension: This teaches children to listen to, discuss and express their views, discuss the sequence of events in a story, understand non-fiction as well as fiction books and poetry.
+It also helps children to discuss their favourite words and phrases, recognise recurring language, check that text makes sense and draw on background information.
+As well as answering and asking questions and making inferences and predictions about what might happen next.

 As you will already be aware, your child reads regularly in school during whole class shared reading, guided reading in a group and through individual reading sessions with a member of staff or adult volunteer.

 Reading throughout the day: reading is encouraged throughout the school day in all areas of the curriculum, this is done to encourage confidence, fluency and comprehensions skills throughout the school day.